Easy Homemade Hummus without Tahini

 Imagine showing up at your friend’s house for Book Club.
 You walk in and see this amazing spread of all the wonderful foods that everyone has contributed for the evening.
 And you think, “Will they turn their noses up at my hastily put together offering?”
 No need to worry.
 I’ve got you covered!
 Lisa, from Making Life Richer is here today to share an easy homemade hummus recipe that you can make at home without tahini!

-The other option is just stopping by the store on the way, but let’s not mention the fact that I am usually running too late to stop at the store.
-We’ll just ignore that.
+If you don’t want to whip up something from scratch you can just stop by the store on the way, but let’s not mention the fact that I am usually running too late to stop at the store.
 And, to be honest, I’d rather save the money spent on that last minute grocery store stop for a date night with my husband.
 But that doesn’t mean I want to show up at an event empty handed or with something really sloppy.
 I just like to be cost efficient at the same time.

 You might be wondering how to solve this dilemma.
 The answer is Homemade HUMMUS!